eli5-org/eli5/docs/source/libraries/openai.rst

 ``ChatCompletion``, ``ChoiceLogprobs`` and ``openai.Client`` objects, highlighting tokens proportionally to the log probability, which can help to see where model is less confident in it's predictions.
-More likely tokens are highligted in green, while unlikely tokens are highlighted in red:
+More likely tokens are highlighted in green, while unlikely tokens are highlighted in red:

 .. image:: ../static/llm-explain-logprobs.png